hakanson/blog-posts-markdown/2020-04-22-exploring-the-microsoft-graph-api-from-azure-cloud-shell/index.md

   "token_type": "Bearer"
 }
 ```
-That worked great for display, but now to save it as the `$GRAPH_JWT` environment variable for later use.
+That worked great for inspection, but now to save it in the `$GRAPH_JWT` environment variable for later use.
 I'll also generate a link to the [jwt.ms](https://jwt.ms/) website to decode the token and inspect the claims.

 ```console
 kevin@Azure:~$ export GRAPH_JWT=`curl $MSI_ENDPOINT --data "resource=https://graph.microsoft.com/" --header "metadata: true" --silent | jq .access_token -r`